 He chuckled as he immediately understood what her exposed shoulder signified.

-That girl was clearly a fan of the movie Flashdance and wanted the world to know that she, like Jennifer Beals’ character in the film, was…what?
+That girl was a fan of the movie Flashdance and wanted the world to know that she, like Jennifer Beals’ character in the film, was…what?
 A steel town girl on a Saturday night?
 Taking her passion and making it happen?
 Going on a manhunt?
 Hard to know, but clearly for her, and millions of other teenage girls at the time, Flashdance changed their lives.
-It may seem simple and even silly to think that films can change a person’s life, but that exactly what Tony Kashani argues in his compact, but intellectually rich book Movies Change Lives.
-The subtitle — Pedagogy of Constructive Humanistic Transformation Through Cinema — is pretty loaded with terms that indicates this is no lightweight tome.
-Kashani, a Professor of the Humanities, clearly ”reads” movies like a literary critic analyzes novels and short stories.
+It may seem simple and even silly to think that films can change a person’s life, but that is exactly what Tony Kashani argues in his compact, but intellectually rich book Movies Change Lives.
+The subtitle — Pedagogy of Constructive Humanistic Transformation Through Cinema — is pretty loaded with terms that indicate this is no lightweight tome.
+Kashani, a Professor of the Humanities, clearly ”reads” movies like a literary critic analyzes novels and short stories.
 However, Kashani’s book is more than lit crit.
-Rather, Movies Change Lives makes the case that ”Cinema is a teaching machine — plain and simple.” What do films teach us?
+Rather, Movies Change Lives makes the case that ”Cinema is a teaching machine — plain and simple.”
+What do films teach us?
 Many things like upward mobility, social norms, fashion, love…the list goes on.
-But movies are also artistic expressions that convey more than ”they lived happily ever after” stories.
-For filmmakers who create more narratively complex movies, the messages they covey (i.e., what they teach us) vary, but often they ask the audience to think about moral choices, about aspects capitalism that can oppress us, the about uncertainty of life (i.e., turning the ”happily ever after” narrative on its head), and even about changing society to make it more just for all.
+But movies are also artistic expressions that convey more than ”they lived happily ever after” stories.
+For filmmakers who create more narratively complex movies, the messages they convey (i.e., what they teach us) vary, but often they ask the audience to think about moral choices, aspects of capitalism that can oppress us, the uncertainty of life (i.e., turning the ”happily ever after” narrative on its head), and even about changing society to make it more just for all.

-Like I wrote at the outset, Kashani’s book may be compact in size, but it has a lot of intellectual heft.
-There’s quite a bit of theoretical exposition some may have difficulty keeping up with, but Kashani strives for clarity and wants his readers to understand some of the jargon used, so he almost always breaks down high-minded concepts into easy to understand language to connect the theoretical underpinnings of his argument to the film examples in later chapters.
+As I wrote at the outset, Kashani’s book may be compact, but it has a lot of intellectual heft.
+There’s quite a bit of theoretical exposition some may have difficulty keeping up with, but Kashani strives for clarity and wants his readers to understand some of the jargon used, so he almost always breaks down high-minded concepts into easy-to-understand language to connect the theoretical underpinnings of his argument to the film examples in later chapters.
 Does Kashani have a political and social agenda?
 You bet.
-He’s an advocate for a more just world that transcends jingoism and proto-fascist tendencies, and argues that movies can do just that if given the space to do so.
+He’s an advocate for a more just world that transcends jingoism and proto-fascist tendencies and argues that movies can do just that if given the space to do so.

 About the Author